 Elder abuse can take many forms – including financial, physical, sexual, and psychological.
 Sometimes, the abuse is direct and obvious, such as verbal attacks or pushing.
-Other times, the abuse is in the form of neglect, where the person’s basic needs aren’t being met.
+Other times, the abuse is in the form of neglect, where staff is failing to meet a person’s basic needs.

 Here are some symptoms of elder abuse to watch for:

-Currently, there is proposed legislation to raise the statute of limitations from three to six years.
-This means that more cases could be investigated and prosecuted.
+Currently, proposed legislation would raise the statute of limitations from three to six years.
+This means that the State could investigate and prosecute more cases.
 As signs of elder abuse can be trickier to spot, it also gives families more time to respond.

 Depending on the situation, you may also have grounds to bring a civil lawsuit.
-For instance, you might be able to pursue a medical malpractice or wrongful death lawsuit.
+For instance, you might be able to pursue a nursing home negligence or wrongful death lawsuit.
 Our attorneys at Ladenburg Law can speak with you at no cost to help determine if legal action can be taken in your situation.
-Give us a call at 253.272.5226 to schedule an appointment.